geoscript/geoscript-groovy/README.rst

 GeoScript is built the shoulders of giants and essentially wraps the `Java Topology Suite <http://tsusiatsoftware.net/jts/main.html>`_ and the `GeoTools <http://geotools.org/>`_ libraries.

-GeoScript provides several modules that includes geometry, projection, features, workspaces, styling and rendering.
+GeoScript provides several modules that includes geometry, projection, features, layers, workspaces, styling and rendering.

 Build
 -----